robot-one/robot-one.github.io/content/posts/220915-calligraphy-and-photography-exhibition.md

 With the sunsetting of Engage Somerset, the art group has been handed over to the community to run, along with a walking group (and others!).
 The exhibition featured nature photography from the walking group, good food, speeches, promotional workshops and stimulating conversation.

 ## Cookie recipe
-I brought along a kind of fruit and nut cookie, based off a Mallorcan recipe for *carquinyolis* given me by one of my best friends. *My apologies, M., for butchering your recipe!
+I brought along a kind of fruit and nut cookie, based off a Mallorcan recipe for *carquinyolis* given me by one of my best friends. *My apologies, M. for butchering your recipe!
 Somehow, it still tastes nice.*

-**Delicious photograph placeholder**
+{{< figure src="/img/carquinyolis.jpg" alt="Mallorcan carquinyolis" title="Mallorcan carquiyolis, baked for the exhibition" attr="by Darthagnon, original recipe M." >}}

 ### Dry ingredients:
 - 600g flour